VenkateshV2k10/Venkat-Chem-Record/README.md

     5.*Changing about window and help window from .CTk() to .CTkTopLevel()*

-    6. Result being split on 3 lines. (ig just two \n to be fixed at the appropriate spot)
+    6. Result being split on 3 lines. (ig just two \n to be fixed at line 603)

     7.I would like somebody to comment my code 😅